Phuongnail85/discoin/README.md

+# Bootstrap
+A bootstrap of the Discoin blockchain (height 337690) is available at: https://discoinapp.discodery.com/discoin-bootstrap-h337690.zip.
 # How to run the release binaries
 To run the pre-compiled binaries, some prerequisites can be necessary to install.
 ### Ubuntu 16.04